Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Algorithm Design

 \section{Algorithm Design}

 We present the design of \sys using \topk as the main example, and highlight how the \topp algorithm differs from the \topk algorithm.
 Algorithm \ref{alg:high_level} provides a high-level overview of \sys.
-The {\tt for} loop across the batch dimension (line 3) is parallelized as Triton Programs\footnote{A Triton Program is equivalent to a CUDA Threadblock.}~\cite{triton_language_api}, and operations inside each batch are parallelized as Triton blocks.
-We use a persistent kernel design and launch $\min(B, N_{sm})$ Triton programs, $N_{sm}$ being the number of multiprocessors on the GPU.
-In the following we skip the batch dimension subscripts when explaining the detailed operations within each batch dimension for brevity.
-Also, the equality checks $a = b$ in our algorithms are performed using $abs(a-b) < 10^{-12}$ in our implementation.
-We provide a full example implementation of the combined \topk and \topp algorithm in Appendix~\ref{apn:source_code}.
+The {\tt for} loop across the batch dimension (line 3) is parallelized as Triton Programs\footnote{A Triton Program is equivalent to a CUDA Threadblock or a ROCm Workgroup.}~\cite{triton_language_api}, and operations inside each batch are parallelized as Triton blocks.
+We use a persistent kernel design and launch $\min(B, N_{sm})$ Triton programs, where $N_{sm}$ is the number of multiprocessors on the GPU.
+In the following we skip the batch dimension subscripts when explaining the operations within each batch for brevity.
+The equality checks $a = b$ in our algorithms are performed using $abs(a-b) < 10^{-12}$ in our implementation.
+Appendix~\ref{apn:source_code} and supplementary material contain full implementation of \sys.